Tai-Le650/Senior-Associate-Technical-Assessment/README.md

 Then click the link.

 Look for the dark **"Ask about Tai"** pill in the bottom-right corner.
-Click it, then try one of the seeded chips or type a free-form question (e.g. *"is Tai a good fit for a frontend role?"*, *"what did they do at LLNL?"*, *"download the résumé"*).
+Click it, then try one of the seeded chips or type a free-form question.

 ---